projectcalico/calico/master/getting-started/mesos/index.md

 ### a.)
 Docker Containerizer
-Tasks launched in Mesos using the Docker Containerizer (i.e. Docker Engine) are networked by Calico's Docker-Libnetwork plugin.
+Tasks launched in Mesos using the Docker Containerizer (i.e. Docker Engine) are networked by Calico's Docker-libnetwork plugin.
 Once installed on each Mesos Agent, operators can create Docker networks up-front, then launch Docker tasks on them.